hmer101/6_4132_arm_planning/README.md

 Collision fxn
-- Detect collisions with self (robot arm)
+- Detect collisions with self (robot arm).
+Maybe have to do this by intersecting surfaces around links?
+Maybe some built-in functions to help?
+Look at current collision function for where self-collision checking fits in and methods already tried.
 - Test if current collision method works with spam box and sugar bag